 ABOUT THE INSTRUCTORS...

-Lindsay Napolitano is an herbalist, writer, and educator living and working within the fields and forests of the Delaware River Watershed.
-She is the co-founder of Fields Without Fences, under the auspices of which she cultivates and tends wild gardens and woodlands while growing and crafting plant medicine for her extended community.
+Lindsay Napolitano is an herbalist, farmer, artist, and educator living and working within the fields and forests of the Delaware River Watershed.
+She is the co-founder of Fields Without Fences, a forest garden farm and permaculture design service.
+In collaboration with the natural world she designs, cultivates, and tends wild gardens and woodlands while growing and crafting plant medicine for her extended community.
 Combining a love of story, myth, metaphysics, and ecology, Lindsay weaves an inspired narrative throughout her teachings on the subjects of herbalism, permaculture, and agroecology.
-She is a practicing clinical herbalist and a writes professionally on subjects including herbalism, permaculture, and environmental renewal.
-Her work emerges out of a deep curiosity and reverence for the healing power of plants to positively transform our internal and external ecologies.
+She is a practicing clinical herbalist and writes professionally on subjects including herbalism, permaculture, and environmental renewal.
 You can usually find her outside, aiding and abetting the plants in their ceaseless quest for world domination.

 Johann A. Rinkens is an ecological designer and experienced agriculturalist consulting and advising on regenerative land management.
-He is the co-founder of Fields Without Fences, and teaches extensively on the subjects of permaculture design and agroecology.
+He is the co-founder of Fields Without Fences, a forest garden farm and permaculture design service, and teaches extensively on the subjects of permaculture design and agroecology.
 His background in anthropology, agrarian land rights, and more than a decade of work in the field as an organic farmer, combine to inform his perspective on integrated, place based, and functional ecological design.
 Approaching landscapes from a restorative perspective, Johann is motivated by the inherent balance of natural systems, and an eagerness to continue to evolve his understanding to reflect that elegance of design.